- Students will list the conditions that cause populations of living organisms to evolve.

 - The population of a given type of organism will tend to grow exponentially, but will reach a limit, where the individuals have to compete with each other for the limiting resource (food, space, mates, sunlight, etc.)

-Suppose some heritable variations (speed, strength, sharper claws, bigger teeth) make some individuals more competitive for the limiting resource – what will be the consequence?
+Suppose some heritable variations (speed, strength, sharper claws, bigger teeth) make some individuals more competitive for the limiting resource – what will happen?

-The organisms with superior variants will acquire more resources, and have more progeny.
-If the superior variants are heritable, then their progeny will have the same variants.
-Over generations, then, a larger and larger portion of the population will consist of individuals with the superior variants.
-This is evolution.
+The individuals with superior variants will acquire more resources, and have more progeny.
+If the superior variants are heritable, then their progeny will have the same superior variants.
+Over generations, then, a larger and larger proportion of the population will consist of individuals with the superior heritable variants.
+This is biological evolution.

 So for evolution to occur, all that is needed is heritable variation in a population, and conditions where the heritable variation makes a difference in the survival and reproduction of organisms.
 If these conditions exist, and they do for all natural populations of living organisms, evolution must occur.
 Life evolves!

 Charles Darwin called this process natural selection.
-He and Alfred Wallace were the first to propose that evolution by natural selection could explain the origin of all the multitudes of species on Earth and how they appear uniquely well-adapted in form and function.
+He and Alfred Wallace were the first to propose that evolution by natural selection could explain the origin of all the multitudes of species on Earth and how they appear so well-adapted in form and function to their particular environments.
 Moreover, Darwin proposed that all of life on Earth descended from a common ancestor, via slow, incremental accumulation of heritable (genetic) changes.